 1. Define naming conventions to make sure everyone knows which version is the latest

-Setting up naming conventions is the first and most important step for taking control of your document version control problems.
+Setting up naming conventions is the first and most important step for taking control of your document versioning problems.

 This simply means coming up with a consistent format for naming your files and versions – and communicating that format across your company (that’s the important bit!)